pbogden/framework-map/README.md

 The file `hello-framework/docs/map.md` has a Framework version of the observable notebook.

-To deploy on github pages
+To deploy on github pages from `./docs`
 ```
 mkdir docs
 touch docs/.nojekyll